BeatsKitano/KafkaRefresh/Demo/Pods/KafkaRefresh/README.md

  @end
 ```

+### Precautions
+* Please update the latest version；
+* After iOS 11, if you use estimatedRowHeight and the estimatedRowHeight height is too far from the true height, UITableView repeated refreshes may occur before version 0.8.3, which has been resolved since version 0.8.3 (iOS bug)

 ### Communication
 > 1. If you need help，please email <xorshine@icloud.com>.
 > 2. If you found a bug，and can provide steps to reliably reproduce it, open an issue.